Rjdeokar12/Daily-Work-Dairy/README.md

 Final Conclusions

-Revenue is highly concentrated among a few key customers
+Revenue is highly concentrated among a few key customers.

-Certain cities outperform others significantly
+Certain cities outperform others significantly.

-There is untapped potential in reactivating inactive customers
+There is untapped potential in reactivating inactive customers.

-Sales patterns are inconsistent across different days
+Sales patterns are inconsistent across different days.

-Operational efficiency is strong but can be further improved
+Operational efficiency is strong but can be further improved.

-Expanding efforts in low-performing regions can drive overall growth
+Expanding efforts in low-performing regions can drive overall growth.